Abhishek9900/geojson-dashboard/docs/GeoAI_Deforestation_Research_Germany.md

 Germany has lost significant forest and wetland areas over the past decades due to **bark beetle outbreaks**, **drought stress** (especially 2018–2020), **land conversion**, and **peatland drainage for agriculture**.
 Between 2018 and 2022, Germany lost roughly 500,000 hectares of forest — a crisis visible from space.

-**Peatlands** (German: *Moore*) are especially critical: they store enormous amounts of carbon, and their degradation releases CO₂.
+**Peatlands** are especially critical: they store enormous amounts of carbon, and their degradation releases CO₂.
 The EU's Nature Restoration Law and Germany's national biodiversity strategy both require regular, accurate monitoring of these habitats.

 > **Why can't we just look at photos?** Germany covers 357,000 km².
 Manual inspection of even a fraction of this area every year is impossible.
 Satellites can image the entire country every few days — and AI can read those images automatically.